 • Sugar/desserts okay but should not be a substitute for more nutritious eating.

 • Take a multi-vitamin, iron-free.
 Some concern, that supplements with iron might promote growth of bugs.
 This is especially true if you are post-menopausal.
 Choose a 3rd party certified supplement (these companies audit supplements to see if they are high quality).
 Avoid megadoses of minerals and vitamins.
-Data shows that they could be more harmful that helpful.
+Data shows that they could be more harmful than helpful.

 • Food supplements can be a good idea.
 Especially if you eat mainly vegan or vegetarian.